 Deanna Durall-Payton received her Bachelor of Arts from Eastern Washington University in 1986 and graduated from the University of Puget Sound School of Law (now Seattle University) in 1990.
 Following graduation from law school, Mrs. Durall-Payton practiced law in the private sector with an emphasis in Family Law and Bankruptcy.
 She has served as a member of the Tacoma-Pierce County Bar Association and the Tacoma-Pierce County Young Lawyer’s Section.
 Mrs. Durall-Payton has been with LOMBINO ∙ MARTINO since the law firm’s inception where her primary focus is on Family Law.

 Leann Paluck received her Bachelor of Science Cum Laude from the University of Puget Sound in 1992, graduated from the Seattle University School of Law Cum Laude in 1995, and received her LLM (Master of Laws) in Taxation from the University of Washington School of Law in 2001.
 Following graduation from law school, Ms. Paluck practiced law in the private sector with an emphasis in Labor Law, Family Law, Estate Planning, and Probate with Lowenberg, Lopez & Hansen, P.S., which eventually became Lopez & Paluck, P.S.
-She has been an Instructor in the paralegal program at the University of Washington, Tacoma and currently serves as advising attorney for the Pierce County Deputy Sheriff’s Independent Guild and Washington State Patrol Lieutenants Association.
-LOMBINO ∙ MARTINO is proud to have Ms. Paluck as part of our team, where her focus will be on Family Law, Estate Planning and Guardianship Law.
+Ms. Paluck has been in in practice since December 1995 and joined LOMBINO ∙ MARTINO in August 2014.
+LOMBINO ∙ MARTINO is proud to have Ms. Paluck as part of our team, where her focus is primarily on Family Law.

 LARRY S. SPOKOINY graduated from the University of San Diego School of Law, 1984.
 In addition to his law degree, Mr. Spokoiny also holds an Masters of Business Administration (MBA) degree from the University of Southern California.